ziyed/Laravel-Shopping-Cart/README.md

 Download The Class Library and put it to app/Http/Libraries folder

-Now Load the Cart Class To you base controller
+Now Load the Cart Class To your base controller

 	use App\Http\Libraries\Cart;